jlucasvt/orangelink-feature-patch/README.md

-The Script will prompt you to choose a Workspace Build The Script will download the Build, Patch The Build, Launch XCode so you can select your Signing Targets.
+The Script will prompt you to choose a Workspace Build The Script will download the Build
+Patch The Build
+Launch XCode so you can select your Signing Targets.